Type-driven Neural Programming by Example: Literature review

 If the task function consists of more than a single node, then we will obtain such a loss for every such prediction step (each starting from their own $PPT$).
 Note that the $PPT$ we start from in a prediction step is carried over to inform our next rule expansion.
 Informing our current prediction using previous predictions in such a way makes the model \emph{autoregressive}~\citep{kendall1944autoregressive}.

-Some critiques of the model have included it being harder to batch (i.e. enable parallel execution) over multiple task functions for larger programs due to its tree-based architecture, as well as its pooling at the I/O encoding level being harder to reconcile with \emph{attention}~\citep{bahdanau2014neural} mechanisms than models using late pooling.~\citep{devlin2017robustfill}
+Some critiques of the model have included it being harder to batch (i.e. enable parallel execution) over multiple task functions for larger programs due to its tree-based architecture, as well as its pooling at the I/O encoding level being harder to reconcile with \emph{attention}~\citep{bahdanau2014neural} mechanisms.~\citep{devlin2017robustfill}

 For our purposes, by merit of the untyped Microsoft Excel \emph{FlashFill}~\citep{prose} domain this model was tested on, it also shares a weakness with other neural synthesis models: as neural synthesis models have usually been applied to untyped domains, they have not been augmented to use information on types, while existing type-theoretic synthesis approaches have shown this info to be highly valuable.